 - No more carrying bulky paper and binders

 - Hands-free control with a Bluetooth Page Turner

 - Helpful tools like metronomes and key transposing

 Not all apps are available for both platforms, But, there are still a ton of apps available for Android devices.
 Enough to leave you unsure of which is the best for you.

 I've put together a list of my Top 5 Paperless Chart/Sheet Music Apps to help you find the best app to suit your needs.

 This was the first solely Android-based sheet music reader ever released.
-It is focused only on tablets, so it won’t work on Android mobile phones.
 However, it does feature a PC companion app that’s made for Windows 10.
 That one will work with any Windows device, whether it’s a PC, laptop, tablet or phone.

 Mobilesheets is special because of its filtering capabilities.
 Since you can configure your data into 20 different categories, you can find the song or setlist you need in a matter of seconds; and it even features voice search.

 It also offers hand-free page turning, annotations, built-in metronome, MIDI compatibility and an audio player for backing tracks